The summer group exhibition (June 24 - August 6, 2017) will be curated by Kathryn Fuller and Larry Ossei-Mensah with the

-The summer group exhibition (June 24 - August 6, 2017) will be curated by Kathryn Fuller and Larry Ossei-Mensah with the

 The work will be reviewed and considered for the Emerging Artists Summer Show by Smack Mellon staff and the guest curator from our emerging curator program.

 Submissions of work in all media will be considered.
 Smack Mellon is interested in proposals that consider the unusual architecture of the gallery space and encourages site-specific projects.
 If you are applying with a site-specific project or new project (not necessarily site specific), please incorporate this floorplan into your proposal; additionally, a visit to the gallery is highly suggested before drawing up plans.
 For site-specific and new projects, there will be an area in the online submission form for additional materials.
 Proposals for events are also welcome.

 Artists involved in exhibitions are responsible for the execution and installation of their own artwork.
 Artists should understand that they are responsible for delivering their work to the gallery, installing and de-installing their work.
 Smack Mellon does not have a full time staff of preparators.
 Smack Mellon staff can assist in installation of work requiring a scissor lift or special mounting, when arranged in advance.
 Our staff may also assist artists and curators with installation of other complicated projects but will not be involved in helping the artist to build their work on site.

 Specifics about the installation of artwork and the equipment and resources that Smack Mellon is able to provide will be discussed after the initial proposal has been reviewed and accepted as a proposal under consideration.

-Current students are ineligible to apply.
+Current students are eligible to apply.
 This is entirely an online application process.

 IT IS HIGHLY RECOMMENDED TO NOT WAIT UNTIL THE LAST DAY TO UPLOAD YOUR MATERIALS.
 (If you have any technical problems after 3pm the day of the deadline (February 10, 2017), we will not be able to assist you and any application that is late due to technical difficulties will not be accepted.)

 The application process will require: